hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 * <font color="red">**helm**</font> Helm is used to deploy the HPCC Systems processes under Kubernetes.
 Instructions for downloading and installing Helm are at [https://helm.sh/docs/intro/install](https://helm.sh/docs/intro/install/).

-* <font color="red">**kubectl**</font> The Kubernetes client (kubectl) is also required so you can inspect and manage the Azure Kubernetes cluster.
+* <font color="red">**kubectl**</font> The Kubernetes client (Kubectl) is also required so you can inspect and manage the Azure Kubernetes cluster.
 Instructions for download and installing that can be found at [https://kubernetes.io/releases/download/](https://kubernetes.io/releases/download/).
 Make sure you have version 1.22.0 or later.

 * <font color="red">**Azure CLI**</font> To work with Azure, you will need to install the Azure Command Line tools.
 Instructions can be found at [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 Even if you think you won't be working with Azure, this module does leverage the command line tools to manipulate network security groups within Kubernetes clusters.
 TL;DR: Make sure you have the command line tools installed.